bcgov/wps/docs/architecture/fbp-todo.md

 # SFMS Fire Behaviour Prediction TODO

-This document tracks the inputs and policy decisions needed to move SFMS from its standalone Surface Fuel Consumption (SFC) calculation to a shared Fire Behaviour Prediction (FBP) calculation.
-The intended primary outputs are SFC, Total Fuel Consumption, Rate of Spread, Crown Fraction Burned, and Head Fire Intensity.
+This document tracks the inputs and policy decisions for the shared Fire Behaviour Prediction (FBP) calculation.
+One call to `vectorized_primary_fire_behaviour_prediction` currently publishes Surface Fuel Consumption (SFC), Rate of Spread (ROS), and Head Fire Intensity (HFI).
+Total Fuel Consumption and Crown Fraction Burned remain potential future outputs.

-SFC should continue using `vectorized_surface_fuel_consumption` until the inputs below are ready.
-Once another primary output is added, the SFC-only processor should be replaced by a multi-output FBP processor that calls `vectorized_primary_fire_behaviour_prediction` once and publishes the required fields from its result.

 ## Input TODOs

-- [ ] Convert interpolated wind direction before calling the vectorized CFFDRS calculation.
+- [x] Convert interpolated wind direction before calling the vectorized CFFDRS calculation.
   - The raster stores meteorological direction in degrees, while `wd_rad` expects radians.
-  - Preserve nodata in the common valid-pixel mask and convert valid values with `np.radians`.
+  - Preserve nodata in the common valid-pixel mask, normalize valid values modulo 360, and convert them with `np.radians` at the calculation boundary.
-- [ ] Bring the existing legacy SFMS ground-slope and aspect rasters into the new pipeline, following the same approach used for the legacy DEM.
+- [x] Bring the existing legacy SFMS ground-slope and aspect rasters into the new pipeline, following the same approach used for the legacy DEM.
-  - The slope raster is already percent slope.
-Its non-nodata values span approximately `-14%` to `309%`; do not convert it from degrees, and define handling for values outside the CFFDRS range of `[0, 200]`.
-  - The aspect raster is in degrees and spans approximately `-56` to `408`.
-Normalize valid directions modulo 360, then convert them with `np.radians` before calling CFFDRS.
+  - `bc_slope.tif` is a 778 by 683, 2 km Float32 raster in percent slope.
+Its valid values span
+    approximately `-14%` to `309%`; clamp them to `[0, 70]` at the calculation boundary, matching the maximum slope used by the legacy SFMS/CFFDRS slope adjustment.
+  - `bc_aspect.tif` has the same grid and is a Float32 downslope-aspect raster in degrees.
+Its valid values span approximately `-56` to `408`; normalize modulo 360 and convert to radians at the calculation boundary.
-  - Define nodata handling and the aspect value used for flat pixels.
-Aspect is irrelevant where the normalized slope is zero.
+  - Preserve terrain nodata in the common valid-pixel mask.
+Use aspect `0` where the clamped slope is zero because aspect has no effect on flat pixels.
+  - Do not regenerate these rasters from the 2 km `bc_elevation.tif`.
+Test derivatives from that coarse DEM were substantially flatter and poorly matched the legacy terrain rasters, which likely retain information derived from a finer elevation source.
 - [ ] Confirm whether production fuel grids contain the M3/M4 classification before sourcing percent dead balsam fir (`pdf`).
   - The temporary classification mapping reserves value `13` for M3/M4, but the temporary 2025